bitshares/bitshares-ui/app/help/en/voting/worker.md

 ## Worker Lifecycle

+### Proposed
-- Proposed: These worker proposals have been submitted to the blockchain and are being actively voted on.
+These worker proposals have been submitted to the blockchain and are being actively voted on.
 In order to become active, they must exceed the refund400k worker in total votes.
+### Active
-- Active: These worker proposals have exceeded the threshold and are being actively paid.
+These worker proposals have exceeded the threshold and are being actively paid.
 Active workers can be defunded if their vote threshold is reduced below the refund400k worker level.
+### Expired
-- Expired: These worker proposals are displayed for historical purposes.
+These worker proposals are displayed for historical purposes.
 You will find propsals that have ended based upon their end date.

 ## Worker budget mechanics
 Workers receive pay from a fixed daily budget on a first-come, first-serve basis until there are no more funds left.